mvysny/vaadin-on-kotlin/docs/guides/security.md

 class BookListView : VerticalLayout() { ... }
 ```

-The remaining rule is somewhat special: we will have an `OrderView` which shows a complete details of a particular order
+The last rule is somewhat special: we will have an `OrderView` which shows a complete details of a particular order
 (specified in the URL as an order ID).
 Since the view will contain sensitive data (say a delivery address),
 the view may not be viewed by anybody else than the user which created the order, and the members of the `sales`
 group.
 We therefore need to check whether the current is user is `sales` user, or the